davenkin/andy-angular-sample/ADRs/001-Common best coding practices.md

 ## Implementation

 - Favor [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_cascading_variables/Using_CSS_custom_properties) over [SCSS variables](https://sass-lang.com/documentation/variables/) as CSS variables are built in support from CSS.
+- All CSS variables should use all lower case letters with dashes as word separators, such as `--primay-color`.
-- All css selectors should use all lower case letters with dashes as word separators
+- All CSS selectors should use all lower case letters with dashes as word separators, such as `main-content`.